nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris doesn't see dead people.
-He makes people dead.
+>When Chuck Norris sends in his taxes, he sends blank forms and includes only a picture of himself, crouched and ready to attack.
+Chuck Norris has not had to pay taxes, ever.
 <!-- /joke -->

-*Last update: Tue, 11 May 2021 08:25:14 GMT*
+*Last update: Tue, 11 May 2021 09:23:01 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)